douglashill/douglashill.github.io/Content/2024/books.md

 - ***The Ministry for the Future* by Kim Stanley Robinson**: This unconventional novel is packed full of intriguing and/or terrifying ideas relating to the climate crisis/catastrophe.
 It’s worryingly relatable to the point of sometimes not feeling like fiction.

 - **[*Jinx*](https://mattgemmell.scot/books/jinx/) by [Matt Gemmell](https://mattgemmell.scot/)**: An exciting book that I raced through faster than any other last year.
-It’s relevant to current hot topics in software and fits right in with my reading trends by being sold DMR-free directly from the author.
+It’s relevant to current hot topics in software and fits right in with my reading trends by being sold DRM-free directly from the author.
 This sits similarly to *The Ministry for the Future* as a warning to humanity packaged as a near-future novel, but *Jinx* is more fantastical in order to tell a more gripping story.

 - ***Pride and Prejudice* by Jane Austen**: This probably shouldn’t be eligible for a top list for 2024 because I’ve read this so many times before, but hey.
 It’s still the funniest book.